kendrickcc/odm-DO-wf1/README.md

 - X - Terraform Destroy: Will remove all resources associate with this build.

+***Note***: The `destroy` workflow has a cron entry to destroy everynight at midnight.
+This is prevent resources from being provisioned for long periods of time.
+Maybe forgetting to destroy after a job, or could not access consoles, etc..
+Simply a measure to keep costs down.

 ## OpenDroneMap

 After 5 minutes, WebODM, ClusterODM and nodeODM nodes should be ready to acesss.
 Open the `B - Terraform Apply` action, and select `Terraform Apply` until you see `Terraform Output`.
 Expand this section and you should see IP addresses for the nodes.
 A public IP address for WebODM, then private IP addresses for ClusterODM and any nodes.